akvo/akvo-flow-docs/docs/fieldapp2.0/5-surveys-to-device.rst

    :alt: image of phone
    :align: center

-Manual transfer (bootstrap)
+Manual form transfer
 ---------------------------
-Manual survey transfer (formerly known as bootstrap) allows you to generate a file of a FLOW form you've already published that you can email to yourself or your colleagues to install on devices manually, in situations with low or no connectivity to a wireless or mobile network.
-How to do this is described in the `Manual survey transfer section <http://flow.readthedocs.org/en/latest/docs/topic/dashboard/3-devices.html#manual-survey-transfer.html>`_ of the Akvo FLOW dashboard documentation.
+Manual form transfer (formerly known as bootstrap) allows you to generate a file of a FLOW form and put it on the FLOW device using a USB cable.
+This can be useful in situations with low or no connectivity.
+On the dashboard, you can let the FLOW system email you a zipped version of the form.
+This file is then placed in the 'akvoflow/inbox' folder on the device.
+How to do this is described here: :ref:`manual_survey_transfer`.